CutTheWire/cisco_question_bank/questions.md

-## 1. The IT department is reporting that a company web server is receiving an abnormally high number of web page requests from different locations simultaneously.
-Which type of security attack is occurring?
----
-- [ ] Adware
-- [x] DDoS
-- [ ] Phishing
-- [ ] Social Engineering
-- [ ] Spyware

-## 2. What causes a buffer overflow?
----
-- [ ] Launching a security countermeasure to mitigate a Trojan horse
-- [ ] Downloading and installing too many software updates at one time
-- [x] Attempting to write more data to a memory location than that location can hold
-- [ ] Sending too much information to two or more interfaces of the same device, thereby causing dropped packets
-- [ ] Sending repeated connections such as Telnet to a particular device, thus denying other data sources

-## 3. Which objective of secure communications is achieved by encrypting data?
----
-- [ ] Authentication
-- [ ] Availability
-- [x] Confidentiality
-- [ ] Integrity

-> **Explanation:** When data is encrypted, it is scrambled to keep the data private and confidential so that only authorized recipients can read the message.
-A hash function is another way of providing confidentiality.

-## 4. What type of malware has the primary objective of spreading across the network?
----
-- [x] Worm
-- [ ] Virus
-- [ ] Trojan Horse
-- [ ] Botnet

-## 5. What commonly motivates cybercriminals to attack networks as compared to hacktivists or state-sponsored hackers?
----
-- [x] Financial Gain
-- [ ] Fame Seeking
-- [ ] Status Among Peers
-- [ ] Political Reasons

-> **Explanation:** Cybercriminals are commonly motivated by money.
-Hackers are known to hack for status, while cyberterrorists may act for religious or political reasons.

-## 6. Which type of hacker is motivated to protest against political and social issues?
----
-- [x] Hacktivist
-- [ ] Cybercriminal
-- [ ] Script Kiddie
-- [ ] Vulnerability Broker

-> **Explanation:** Hackers are categorized by motivating factors.
-Hacktivists are motivated by protesting political and social issues.

-## 7. What is a ping sweep?
----
-- [ ] A query and response protocol that identifies information about a domain, including the addresses that are assigned to that domain.
-- [ ] A scanning technique that examines a range of TCP or UDP port numbers on a host to detect listening services.
-- [ ] A software application that enables the capture of all network packets that are sent across a LAN.
-- [x] A network scanning technique that indicates the live hosts in a range of IP addresses.

-> **Explanation:** A ping sweep is a tool used during reconnaissance attacks to gather information about a network.

-## 8. In what type of attack is a cybercriminal attempting to prevent legitimate users from accessing network services?
----
-- [ ] Address Spoofing
-- [ ] MITM
-- [ ] Session Hijacking
-- [x] DoS

-> **Explanation:** In a DoS or denial-of-service attack, the attacker’s goal is to prevent legitimate users from accessing network services.

-## 9. Which requirement of secure communications is ensured by the implementation of MD5 or SHA hash generating algorithms?
----
-- [ ] Nonrepudiation
-- [ ] Authentication
-- [x] Integrity
-- [ ] Confidentiality

-> **Explanation:** Integrity is ensured by implementing either MD5 or SHA hash generating algorithms.
-Authentication and confidentiality are handled with other protocols and encryption methods.

-## 10. If an asymmetric algorithm uses a public key to encrypt data, what is used to decrypt it?
----
-- [ ] A digital certificate
-- [ ] A different public key
-- [x] A private key
-- [ ] DH

-> **Explanation:** In asymmetric encryption, if a public key encrypts the data, only the corresponding private key can decrypt it.

 ## 11. Refer to the exhibit.
 Which two ACLs would permit only the two LAN networks attached to R1 to access the network that connects to R2 G0/1 interface?
 (Choose two.)
 ---
 ![alt text](3~5/image.png)